 A two-year high school redesign process in Portland has determined that students will be best served by neighborhood comprehensive high schools with equal enrollments of approximately 1,200 and substantially identical course offerings.
 The small schools at the Roosevelt and Marshall campuses will close, although a new small school open to students in the Marshall neighborhood and throughout the district may open.
 Leadership and Entrepreneurship Public High School (LEP), an OSSI “new start” school in Portland, earned its charter renewal last year.
 It has been selected by Social Venture Partners for a multi-year engagement that will include cash donations and volunteer involvement.

 ECONorthwest will produce a final comprehensive report including 2008-09 graduation data, 2009-10 achievement data and college-going information in September.
 A final narrative report is in preparation.
 Foundation colleagues with deep education reform experience from around the country have provided comments and questions that will inform the final report.
-It is highly likely that MMT will fund an annual update by ECONorthwest for two more years, when all Initiative schools will have been open for five years.
+It is highly likely that Meyer will fund an annual update by ECONorthwest for two more years, when all Initiative schools will have been open for five years.

 A total of 10 comprehensive high schools and six new small schools in 13 Oregon communities participated in OSSI.
 Of that number, seven of the comprehensive campuses remain configured as small schools and all but one of the new starts remain in the Initiative.
 Where the model has been fully implemented, student achievement has risen, graduation rates have increased, and dropout rates have decreased.
 Students who had not considered college have applied and been accepted.